The Fusilier Aid Society (FAS)

 Who gives to FAS ?
 Anybody can, including you.
 It doesn’t have to be much.
 But as they say, “every little helps”.

-In a normal year, FAS will receive over £50,000 in donations.
+In a normal year, FAS will also receive over £50,000 in other donations.
 The staunch friends in our associated Worshipful Companies are particularly generous, as are the Association Branches who rattle tins on the street – fund raising on the front line.

 The remaining donations come from individuals and groups who run, jump, raffle, collect, tombola and take on all kinds of sponsorship challenges.
 And there is a small, but generous, group of regular donors, who donate by monthly or annual direct debit.